Table of contents

 To empower employees through recognition, give them words of support, encouragement, and praise.
 Acknowledge their accomplishments so they know you’re invested in their success and trust them.
 Recognition from all levels ー from peers, to managers, to the C-suite ー is critical for establishing an empowering culture at your organization.

-3. Provide opportunities for professional growth — and the necessary support
+3. Provide opportunities for professional growth

 Companies also need to ensure there are plenty of coaching, mentoring, and training programs available to boost morale and offer a concrete sense of direction.
 And don’t neglect psychological safety, either, or employees won’t get much out of the relationship.